freebasic/fbfrog/readme.txt

 To do:

-- Allow -bi <file> or similar to insert a .bi file at the end of the output binding This can be used to add arbitrary FB code (e.g. complex defines)
 - To remove unknown constructs: -removematch "<C code>" We can parse the C code into tokens, store that in the AST, and then filter out all constructs containing that sequence of tokens (before cFile() runs).